Martins3/My-Linux-Config/Readme.md

 Based on **oh-my-zsh**

 ## tilix
-A more contrast color config: tilix-color-config.json
+A more contraster color config: tilix-color-config.json

 ## software list
 All the Software installed are placed under the dir `Application`